clairvoyant/cblas/README.md

 TODO
 ====
-   * test: in 32-bit environments.
-Verifycation has been performed in 64bits architectures.
+   * Test: in 32-bit environments.
+Verification has been performed in 64bits architectures.
 There can be issues in 32 bit environment.
-   * test: with Delphi
+   * Test: with Delphi
-   * test: nvblas in Linux
+   * Test: nvblas in Linux/Windows
+   * Test: clblas in Linux/Windows
    * Publish the benchmarks.

 References